amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 The code above is contained in the file `Distance.f`, and the associated module is automatically given the name `Distance`.
 Hence, there is no need for the `module ModuleName` construct in our language.
 The constant $\delta$ is defined for use by the module implementer, but it is hidden from the module users, since it is marked with the `--` symbol.
 Also, because values are immutable, so there is no need for the `const` keyword in our new language.

 The automatic export behaviour of modules makes available to the users the predicate function `near?`, which checks if the absolute distance between the measures `a` and `b` is less than $\delta$, and hence the two measures are deemed to be near each other.
-The mixfix operator `_≈_` is aliased to the back-quoted version of `near?`.
+The mixfix approximate-equality operator `_≈_` is aliased to the back-quoted version of `near?`.

 The `Distance` module is used from the main module as follows.